Review article: Structure of a review article

 "...
 The review selects from these (research) papers, juxtaposes them, and puts them in a narrative that holds them together… clearly the best reviews are not only concerned with what was done in the past, but also present a means to sculpt the future."

-Method of research

-Reference management software such as Papers, EndNote, and Zotero are useful for when it comes to actually structuring and writing your review article.

 Peer review process

 The process of review articles being peer-reviewed is critical to their credibility.
 The peer review process is a way to ensure the article is as polished and accurate as possible.
 Most often, those reviewing the article are fellow academics or experts within the field under discussion in the paper.
 Sending out a peer review allows for gaps in the paper to be acknowledged so that the review can be as well-informed and comprehensive as possible.
 Peers will often recommend other research articles and studies to be included in the review, which can add strength to the article.
 Confusion amongst peers also indicates that your paper is not clear or lacking synergy.